 In this approach, pellets (seeds) of radioactive material (such as iodine-125 or palladium-103) are placed inside thin needles, which are inserted through the skin in the area between the scrotum and anus and into the prostate.
 The pellets are left in place as the needles are removed and give off low doses of radiation for weeks or months.
-Radiation from the seeds travels a very short distance, so the seeds can put out a very large amount of radiation to a very small area.
-This lowers the amount of damage done to the healthy tissues that are close to the prostate.
+Radiation from the seeds travels a very short distance, so the seeds can give off a large amount of radiation in a very small area.
+This limits the amount of damage to nearby healthy tissues.

-You may also receive external beam radiation along with brachytherapy, especially if there is a risk that your cancer has spread outside of the prostate (for example, if you have a higher Gleason score).
+You may also get external beam radiation along with brachytherapy, especially if there is a higher risk that your cancer has spread outside the prostate (for example, if you have a higher Gleason score).

 Temporary (high dose rate, or HDR) brachytherapy

-This is a newer technique.
+This technique is done less often.
+It uses higher doses of radiation that are left in place for a short time.
 Hollow needles are placed through the skin between the scrotum and anus and into the prostate.
 Soft nylon tubes (catheters) are placed in these needles.
 The needles are then removed but the catheters stay in place.
 Radioactive iridium-192 or cesium-137 is then placed in the catheters, usually for 5 to 15 minutes.
-Generally, about 3 brief treatments are given, and the radioactive substance is removed each time.
-The treatments are usually given over 2 days.
+Generally, about 3 brief treatments are given over 2 days, and the radioactive substance is removed each time.
 After the last treatment the catheters are removed.
 For about a week after treatment, you may have some pain or swelling in the area between your scrotum and rectum, and your urine may be reddish-brown.

 These treatments are usually combined with external beam radiation given at a lower dose than if used by itself.
-The total dose of radiation is computed so that it is high enough to kill all the cancer cells.
-The advantage of this approach is that most of the radiation is concentrated in the prostate gland itself, sparing the urethra and the tissues around the prostate such as the nerves, bladder, and rectum.
+The advantage of this approach is that most of the radiation is concentrated in the prostate itself, sparing nearby normal tissues.

 Possible risks and side effects of brachytherapy

-Urinary problems: Severe urinary incontinence is not a common side effect.
-But frequent urination may persist in about 1 out of 3 men who have brachytherapy.
-This may be caused by irritation of the urethra, the tube that drains urine from the bladder.
-Rarely, this tube may actually close off (known as urethral stricture) and need to be opened with surgery.
+Urinary problems: Severe urinary incontinence (trouble controlling urine) is not a common side effect.
+But some men have problems with frequent urination or other symptoms due to irritation of the urethra, the tube that drains urine from the bladder.
+This tends to be worse in the weeks after treatment and to gradually get better.
+Rarely, the urethra may actually close off (known as a urethral stricture) and need to be opened with a catheter or surgery.